-Alternatively referred to as the PGA370, the Socket 370 is a processor socket first introduced in November 1998 and the first used with the Intel Celeron and the Pentium III Coppermine.
-The original Socket370 has a 66 MHz front-side bus (FSB) and 2V core voltage.
-As seen in the picture, the socket has 370 pin holes and has a small lever on the left-hand side of the socket that can be pulled up and pushed down to insert and remove the processor.
+Alternatively called the PGA370, the Socket 370 is a processor socket introduced in November 1998.
+It was the first socket type used with the Intel Celeron and the Pentium III Coppermine.
+The original Socket 370 has a 66 MHz FSB (front-side bus) and 2V core voltage.
+As seen in the picture, the socket has 370 pin holes and has a small lever on the left side of the socket.
+The lever can be pulled up and pushed down to insert and remove the processor.

 Below is a basic overview on how to install a processor into a Socket 370 socket.